Jewish Community of Vienna: Cantorates

+Education and outreach

+In addition to its religious, cultural and social services, the IKG runs LIKRAT, a dialogue programme that brings Jewish and non-Jewish young people into direct conversation.
+Established in Austria in 2015, the initiative prepares Jewish teenagers, known as Likratinos and Likratinas, through workshops on Judaism, Jewish history, the Holocaust and communication skills.
+They then visit schools and other educational settings to answer questions about Jewish life and discuss issues such as prejudice and antisemitism in an open setting.
+By 2026, more than 200 young people had participated in the programme, which had organised over 1,050 school visits and reached more than 25,000 students across Austria.

+In 2024, LIKRAT was awarded the main prize of the Simon Wiesenthal Prize by the National Fund of the Republic of Austria for Victims of National Socialism.
+Presented in the Austrian Parliament, the award recognised the programme’s efforts to counter antisemitism and encourage dialogue through personal encounters between young people of different backgrounds.

 The IKG's archive

 The IKG's archive is the only archive of a Jewish community known to have been maintained in its entirety from the founding of the community to the time after World War II, and is thus one of the most important archives in German-speaking Europe.
 It contains meeting minutes, decrees, protocols, reports, letters, emigration and finance documents, lists of deportees, indexes, books, photographs, plans, and posters which bear witness to the history of the IKG and its members.
 The oldest documents date from the 16th century.
 The archive has been in existence since 1816; it was increasingly professional from the middle of the 19th century.

 The indexes and files that were produced between 1938 and 1945 were the basis for Nazi management of Jewish emigration and deportation.
 Today, these documents are a record of the fate of exiled and murdered Jews, and are used to aid survivors' claims for restitution and compensation.

 In 1995, archival evidence was discovered of the 1945 Deutsch Schützen massacre, which led to prosecution in 2009.